nmasse-itix/OpenShift-Demo-NodeJS/doc/INSTALL.md

 oc new-app -n demo-build --template=jenkins-persistent --name=jenkins -p MEMORY_LIMIT=1Gi
 ```

+__Note :__ The `jenkins-persistent` Template requires you to provision a PersistentVolume.
+If there is no available PersistentVolume, the deployment will fail.
+In this case, have a look to
+my other project : the [OpenShift-Hostpath-Provisioner](https://github.com/nmasse-itix/OpenShift-HostPath-Provisioner).

 Create all other objects using the template :
 ```
 oc process -f setup/all-in-one-template.yaml > objects.json